Museums in Amsterdam

 The House of Bols is a unique museum in Amsterdam that not only educates you on the history of liqueur and spirits but also lets you experience it yourself.
 This award-winning cocktail & genever experience is the perfect combination of heritage and history in a modern and beautifully designed environment.

 As Amsterdam is a popular tourist destination, there are always new things to do popping up.
-Below, you’ll find some of the latest attractions that have recently opened their doors.
+Below, you’ll find some of the latest attractions or activities in Amsterdam that have recently opened their doors.
 Have you been to Amsterdam before and looking for something new?
-Make sure to check out these latest attractions!
+Make sure to check out these latest attractions and activities!

 Rembrandts Experience